Join Our Team

 Join our team at The Career Foundation!
 You can view and apply to our current job postings below:

-The Career Foundation’s ReSet program is designed to help income-support recipients prepare for and successfully transition into employment.
+The Career Foundation’s Readiness for Successful Employment Transition (ReSet) program is designed to help income-support recipients prepare for and successfully transition into employment.
 This program consists of two phases.
 Phase one focuses on helping individuals recognize the barriers that prevent them from pursuing meaningful careers.
-Through employment readiness and life skills training and coaching, clients will develop a new outlook and a strong interest in pursuing employment.
-As a result of phase one, clients will successfully transition into the Integrated Employment Service.
+Through employment readiness and life skills training and coaching, clients develop a new outlook and a strong interest in pursuing employment.
+As a result of phase one, clients successfully transition into phase two, the Integrated Employment Service.
 Phase two provides alumni support and coaching to ensure clients are equipped and motivated to strengthen their attachment to the labour market.

 Conveniently located in Etobicoke, North York, Downtown Toronto, York, and Scarborough, The Career Foundation’s five (5) full-suite Employment Centres provide job seekers with a full range of services, including exploring career options, improving their résumés, preparing for interviews, arranging employment placements, providing job retention support and much more.
 Our Employment Centres also offer a range of services to employers, including recruitment support, candidate screening, job matching, hiring fairs, workplace orientation, retention advice, and other services.